microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

 - if data context object wasn't discovered in this node, simply return the current result without expanding, so it can be handled by a parent node which will have the data context

 ## $when
 - $when is a pair, key : value.
 The value part is a predicate.
-When the predicate evaluates to rue, a Adaptive element or a json object will be kept; otherwise, they will be dropped.
+When the predicate evaluates to true, an Adaptive element or a json object will be kept; otherwise, they will be dropped.
 ```json
 {
   "type": "AdaptiveCard",